Selbosh/ordinalchange/README.md

 And several CUSUM statistics for detecting changepoints.

 The API provided in this package is not guaranteed to be stable and may change completely in future versions.
+The code is not guaranteed to be correct or free of bugs!

 David Selby, German Research Center for Artificial Intelligence (DFKI)